BlockchainCommons/Gordian/Docs/Envelope-Use-Cases-Software.md

 ### 2: Blockchain Everyday Confirms Casey [Repackaging Data, Third-Party Verification]

-> _Problem Solved:_ Some corporations require more centralized validation; Blockchain Everday can provide that simple by repackaging an existing envelope.
+> _Problem Solved:_ Some corporations require more centralized validation; Blockchain Everday can provide that simply by repackaging an existing envelope.

 Casey's plan for bootstrapping the validation of Blockchain Everyday's Gordian Envelope should be sufficient for most users of the software.
-However, Blockchain Everyday soon discovers that there are corporations that aren't willing to use the software just based on the public-key infrastruct6ure (PKI) information derived from individual GitHub accounts.
-They want the validation of company that they can look up in Dun & Bradstreet.
+However, Blockchain Everyday soon discovers that there are corporations that aren't willing to use the software based solely on the public-key-infrastructure (PKI) information derived from individual GitHub accounts.
+They want the validation of a company that they can look up in Dun & Bradstreet.

-Blockchain Everyday doesn't want to reissue the existing software information, but Gordian Envelopes can be repackaged by any holder.
-That allows Blockchain Everyday to take the release information that Casey registered with GitHub, add more information, sign it themselves, and then publish it through their own website.
-Similarly, if users of Gordian Envelope were incorporating it into software libraries _they too_ could repackage the Envelope and add their own seal to it before passing it on their customers!
+Blockchain Everyday doesn't want to reissue the existing release information, but Gordian Envelopes can be repackaged by any holder.
+That allows Blockchain Everyday to take the release information that Casey registered with GitHub, add more data, sign it themselves, and then publish it through their own website.
+Similarly, if users of Gordian Envelope were incorporating the software into software libraries _they too_ could repackage either Casey or Blockchain Everyday's Envelope and add their own seal to it before passing it on their customers!
 (It's Envelopes all the way down.)

 Blockchain Everday initially produces an Envelope containing their information:
 ```